MicrosoftDocs/SupportArticles-docs/support/system-center/dpm/troubleshoot-exchange-protection-recovery-issues.md

     $ds
     ```

-1. Mount the replica volume by only specifying the `-datasource` parameter and the zero-based `$pg[index#]`:
+1. Mount the replica volume only by specifying the `-datasource` parameter and the zero-based `$pg[index#]`:

     ```powershell
     mount-dpmrecoverypoint -datasource $ds[#]
     ```

-1. Note the mount path that the replica was mounted under.
+1. Note the mount path where the replica was mounted.
 For example:

     `C:\Program Files\Microsoft System Center\DPM\DPM\Volumes\Replica\<VOL GUID>`

 1. Download the [PsExec tool](/sysinternals/downloads/psexec).

-1. From an administrative command prompt, run the following command to run a new *cmd.exe* in the system context.
+1. From an administrative command prompt, run a new *cmd.exe* in the system context by using the following command:

     ```console
     Psexec.exe -s -i cmd.exe